surfnet-niels/REFEDs-specifications/personalized.md

 **3\.
 Semantics**
 -----------------

-By asserting a Service Provider to be a member of this Entity Category, a federation registrar claims that:
+By asserting a Service Provider to be a member of this Entity Label, a federation registrar claims that:

-*   (SE1) The Service Provider requested assignment of the Category and complies with this entity category’s registration criteria.
+*   (SE1) The Service Provider requested assignment of the label and complies with this entity label’s registration criteria.
 *   (SE2) The Service Provider’s request to be assigned the Personalized Access Entity Label has been reviewed against the provided REFEDS \[Guidelines\] and approved by the federation registrar.

-By registering for this Entity Category, a Service Provider has agreed to the registration criteria as defined in Section 4.
+By registering for this Entity Label, a Service Provider has agreed to the registration criteria as defined in Section 4.

-By asserting support for this Entity Category, Identity Providers are indicating that they will release attributes to Service Providers that also assert this category.
+~~By asserting support for this Entity Label, Identity Providers are indicating that they will release attributes to Service Providers that also assert this category.~~

 **4\.
 Registration Criteria**
 -----------------------------

-When a Service Provider’s federation registers the Service Provider in the Entity Category, the federation registrar MUST perform at least the following checks:
+When a Service Provider’s federation registers the Service in the Entity Label, the federation registrar MUST perform at least the following checks:

-*   (RC1) The service has a proven and documented need for the personally identifiable information that forms the attribute bundle for this entity category.
+*   (RC1) The service has a proven and documented need for the personally identifiable information that forms the attribute bundle for this entity label.
-*   (RC2) The Service Provider has committed to data minimisation and will not use the attributes for purposes other than as described in their request.
+*   (RC2) The Service has committed to data minimisation and will not use the attributes for purposes other than as described in their request.
 *   (RC3) Ensure that the service meets the following technical requirements:
-    *   (RC3.1) The Service Provider provides an <mdui:DisplayName>, <mdui:InformationURL>, and <mdui:PrivacyStatementURL> in metadata.
+    *   ~~(RC3.1) The Service Provider provides an <mdui:DisplayName>, <mdui:InformationURL>, and <mdui:PrivacyStatementURL> in metadata.
+Including an English language version (i.e., xml:lang=”en”) is RECOMMENDED.~~
+    *   (RC3.1) To support enduser facing intercaes, the Service provides a descriptive name of the service, an information URL which points to a web page where you may further elaborate details about your service or organization and an URL points to a web page containing your service (organization)'s user privacy and data protection statement.
 Including an English language version (i.e., xml:lang=”en”) is RECOMMENDED.
-    *   (RC3.2) The Service Provider provides one or more contacts in metadata.
+    *   (RC3.2) The Service provides one or more contacts in metadata.
+    The techical implementation for these criteria depend on the specific protocol used and are described in Chapter 6.

-These are the requirements to assert this entity category; any change MUST be reported by the Service Provider to the federation registrar.
-The federation registrar MUST remove the Entity Category if the Service Provider indicates a change in conformance.
+These are the requirements to assert this entity label; any change MUST be reported by the Service to the federation registrar.
+The federation registrar MUST remove the Entity Label if the Service indicates a change in conformance.
 The federation registrar MUST have other remediation procedures to address a lack of compliance with these requirements.

 **5\.
 Attribute Bundle**
 ------------------------

-The mechanism by which this entity category provides for consistent attribute release is through the definition of a set of commonly supported and consumed attributes.
+The mechanism by which this entity label provides for consistent attribute release is through the definition of a set of commonly supported and consumed attributes.
 The attributes chosen represent a privacy baseline such that further minimization achieves no particular benefit for applicable services.
-Thus, the minimal disclosure principle is designed into the category.
+Thus, the minimal disclosure principle is designed into the label.

 The use of the <md:RequestedAttribute> mechanism supported by SAML metadata is outside the scope of this category, and may co-exist with it in deployments as desired, subject to this specification’s requirements being met.
+==Do we have a similar ptoblem with OIDC?==

 #### 5.1 Required Attributes

-The _entity category attribute bundle_ consists (abstractly) of the following data elements:
+The _entity label attribute bundle_ consists (abstractly) of the following data elements:

 *   _organization_
 *   _user identifier_